rollup/rollup/docs/plugin-development/index.md

     name: 'my-example', // this name will show up in warnings and errors resolveId ( source ) {
       if (source === 'virtual-module') {
-        return source; // this signals that rollup should not ask other plugins or check the file system to find this id }
+        // this signals that rollup should not ask other plugins or check
+        // the file system to find this id return source;
+      }
       return null; // other ids should be handled as usually },
     load ( id ) {
       if (id === 'virtual-module') {
+        // the source code for "virtual-module"
-        return 'export default "This is virtual!"'; // the source code for "virtual-module" }
+        return 'export default "This is virtual!"';
+      }
       return null; // other ids should be handled as usually }